jrebecchi/xpath-helper/python/xpath-helper/README.md

 )
 str(el) # "//*[contains(@class, 'foo') or (contains(@class, 'bar'))]"

-# Build complex logical expression combining and & or
+# Builds a complex logical expression combining and & or
 el = xh.get_element(
   filter.and_operator(
     filter.or_operator(